precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 * `initialize()` time spent in preCICE `initialize()`.
 This includes establishing communication between participants, mesh and data transfer, as well as mapping computation.
 * `solver.advance` time spent in the solver between `advance()` calls, including the time between `initialize()` and the first `advance()` call.
 * `advance()` time spent in preCICE `advance()`.
 This includes data mapping, data transfer, acceleration.

+## Full API-profiling

+{% version 3.3.0 %}
+This feature is new in preCICE version 3.3.0.
+{% endversion %}

+To profile the full API including mesh definition and data access functions, you can use the `api` mode.

+This can be especially useful to understand the cost of just-in-time mappings or when dealing with large meshes in general.

 ## User-defined events